cferdinandi/adventure/content/adventures/the-sorcerers-gem.md

 > I have an important mission that requires adventurers of a certain... pedigree.
 Brave.
 Strong.
 Discrete.
 >
-> You may have heard stories about "the Sorcer's Gem," a magic purple jewel that once belonged to the powerful Sorcerer Fenton Stormcloud, lost under mysterious circumstances?
+> You may have heard stories about "the Sorcerer's Gem," a magic purple jewel that once belonged to the powerful Sorcerer Fenton Stormcloud, lost under mysterious circumstances?
 >
 > Many think that the tale is just that, a story.
 But I have reason to believe that it's real.
 My sources tell me that the Gem may be hidden deep within the Cave of Mysteries, within the Dark Forest.
 >